Lactulose is a laxative taken to treat constipation (difficulty pooing).

-A very common side effect, particularly at high doses, is diarrhoea.
+A very common side effect of lactulose, particularly at high doses, is diarrhoea.
 This happens in more than 1 in 10 people.

 These side effects are mild and usually go away after a couple of days.
-Talk to your doctor or pharmacist if the side effects bother you or don't go away.
+Talk to your doctor or pharmacist if the advice on how to cope does not help and side effects bother you or do not go away.

 Serious side effects